Tuesday, September 28, 2010

 *Recurring public pushback.

-Sometimes I referred to "ghost" bldgs: quake damaged bldgs, closed bldgs, abandoned bldgs, usually behind cordons, awaiting demolitions, or repairs, or restorations.
+Sometimes I referred to "ghost" buildings, a generic-term for damaged-buildings, closed-buildings, abandoned-buildings, usually behind cordons, awaiting demolitions, or repairs, or restorations.
 Ghosts would haunt me for years, long after demolitions & rebuilds.
-After leaving Christchurch in 2014, whenever I revisited, ghosts would haunt.
-On visiting Christchurch libraries, or local libraries elsewhere, I'd check The Press for bldg progress: demolitions, repairs, rebuilds.
-Some rebuilds would be slow.
+After leaving Christchurch in 2014 for South Canterbury, whenever I revisited Christchurch, ghosts would haunt.
+On visiting Christchurch libraries, or libraries elsewhere, I'd check The Press for recovery progress: demolitions, repairs, rebuilds.
+Some recovery would be extremely slow, like the Anglican & Catholic Cathedrals.

 Facebook:

 People standing in streets looking bewildered, cars driving around aimlessly.
-Another aftershock while typing this, like my seat's on jelly, pc monitor jiggling before my eyes, breaking news...
+Another aftershock while typing this, like my seat's on jelly, computer-monitor jiggling before my eyes, breaking news...
 4 September 10.21am.

 @Jenny, Leah here.
-Pretty frightening here, but we are fine.
+Frightening here, but we are fine.
 Lots of stories of people who had lots more damage than our house.
 A neighbour had lots of smashed stuff in her house and another is walking indoors with gumboots on to avoid broken glass, China.
 Shops and businesses still mostly closed.
 CBD cordoned off.
-Thank goodness it happened at night, few people in town.
+Thankful it happened at night, few people in town.
 4 September 10.35am.

 @Jenny.
-I've just topped up our emergency water supply, compliments of Christchurch City Council, 3 free rubbish bins supplied to every house, one of which we use for emergency water.
+I've just topped up our emergency-water supply, compliments of Christchurch City Council, 3 plastic-rubbish-bins supplied to every house, one of which we use for emergency-water.
 4 September 12.07pm.

 @Jenny from Leah.
 Yes, all are safe.
 Our house OK, but lots of people not so lucky.
-Ours is an old wooden house.
+Ours is an old wooden-house.
 Lots of things chucked around and the continuing aftershocks are scary.
 I am thankful that we were in bed horizontal because everything was moving with a loud rumbling noise.
-Some of the earlier aftershocks were also full on.
-Our cat was totally spooked.
+Some of the earlier aftershocks were also full-on.
+Our cat was spooked.

 Luckily Jake got on his cell before it crashed and he is safe.
 His girlfriend's family collected them from their Waltham Rd flat.
 Scary stuff.
 Luke on the other hand is finding it quite exciting.
 4 September 12.30pm.

 @Cassidy.
 Earthquakes often in NZ, but not as severe as today's.
 Many little shakes.
-Last big one in Chch was in 1995 shortly after we'd arrived.
-We're on the Pacific / Australasian tectonic plates.
+Last big one in Christchurch was in 1995 shortly after we'd arrived.
+We're on Pacific / Australasian tectonic plates.
 4 September 6.32pm.

 @Alan.
 Thanks for phoning your mom.
-Leah still spooked, coping.
+Leah's still spooked, coping.
 4 September 6.35pm.

 @Sheila, Louise, David.
 Goodwill appreciated.
 4 September 6.38pm.

 @Luke.
 Many photographers about today.
-My digital snaps will follow on Facebook when I'm organized.
+My digital-snaps will follow on FB when I'm organized.
 4 September 6.41pm.

 @Linda.
 Still breathing.
 Lovely sunny day, but 100km winds expected tomorrow.
 4 September 7.36pm.

-Official NZTV Earthquake news: Curfew 7pm to 7am, can be arrested if broken.
+Official NZTV Earthquake news: Curfew 7pm-7am, can be arrested if broken.
 Aftershocks up to M4 Richter Scale expected in the next week.
 Burnside High School (near us) Linwood HS & Addington Raceway night refuges for people feeling unsafe / needing company.
-(Slow start by Civil Defence).
+(Slow start by CD).
 Mayor Parker praising "resilience" of Cantabrians.
-Military on standby to help.
+Military on standby.
 4 September 7.45pm.

-Jake heard his old flat Poplar Mews in Christchurch CBD was destroyed in the earthquake.
-He'd recently flatted there about a year, old, brick, 3 storey bldg.
-I'm angry so many old, dangerous, dilapidated bldgs are flat rentals.
+Rumour: Jake heard his old flat, Poplar Mews in Christchurch CBD was destroyed in the earthquake.
+(False).
+He'd recently flatted there about a year, old, brick, three-storey building.
+I'm angry so many old, dangerous, dilapidated buildings are flat-rentals.
 Wake up NZ Tenancy Services!
 4 September 7.51pm.

-[False rumour.
-But a brick multistorey, Poplar St / Lichfield St was quake damaged with top storey wall bricks falling into Lichfield St, crushing a car.
-Another false rumour: Lyttelton Harbour petrol tanks were aftershock cracked & leaking fuel.]
+[A brick multi-storey, Poplar St / Lichfield St was damaged with top-storey, wall-bricks falling into Lichfield St, crushing a car.
+Another false rumour: Lyttelton Harbour fuel-tanks, cracked & leaking fuel. ]

-Drove through Christchurch suburbs to snap quake damages (CBD a NO GO zone).
-Many new bldgs OK.
-Older brick bldgs damaged on Ferry Rd near Heathcote River.
-Pockets of bldgs with cracked walls & chimneys; roofs, windows, garden walls damaged.
-Roads, pavements cracked, concrete curbs, gutters shifted, heavy concrete slabs moved.
-Roads, gardens flood damaged near Avon River, especially New Brighton.
+Drove through Christchurch suburbs to snap damages (CBD a NO GO zone).
+Many new buildings OK.
+Older brick-buildings damaged on Ferry Rd near Heathcote River.
+Pockets of buildings with cracked walls & chimneys; roofs, windows, garden-walls damaged.
+Roads, footpaths cracked, concrete- curbs, gutters shifted, concrete-slabs moved.
+Roads, gardens flood-damaged near Avon River, especially New Brighton.
 4 September 8.04pm.

 @David, Warren, Diane.
 We're unscathed.
 Not OK for others with damages.
 Flair our cat back to normal, yowled so loud in the dark this morning, even I heard her.
 4 September 8.16pm.

-Leah cell-phoned Jake, checking he was OK in his wooden flat, Waltham Rd.
+Leah cell-phoned Jake, checking he was OK in his wooden-flat, Waltham Rd.
 Aftershocks continuing, his girlfriend's parents fetched them; sheltered in their safer home.
-Flat was unsafe due to a nearby water tower, old, brick business bldgs & old Honda chop shop looming over their flat.
+Flat was unsafe due to a nearby water-tower, old, brick business buildings & old Honda chop-shop looming over their flat.
 More aftershocks forecast at max M6 Richter Scale next week.
-Fears that aftershocks & traffic will shake more bldgs to bits.
+Fears that aftershocks & traffic will shake more buildings to bits.
 5 September 5.04am.

 @David, Richard.
-Cashmere Rd: This afternoon Leah had a chat with a Chinese supermarket lady, while Chinese family were mopping up & restoring order to shelves & glancing warily at their caved in roof.
-Ferry Rd, countdown supermarket, also muddy, messy with newspapers on aisle floors, shopping normal, but water bottles & water sales up.
+Cashmere Rd: This afternoon Leah had a chat with a Chinese supermarket lady, while Chinese family mopped up & restored order to shelves, glancing warily at their caved-in roof.
+Ferry Rd, countdown supermarket, also muddy, messy with newspapers on aisle floors, shopping normal, but water-bottles & water-sales up.

-PM John Key declared a State of Emergency.
-He announced Canterbury earthquake damage estimated at NZ$ 2 billion.
+Prime Minister (PM) John Key declared a State-of-Emergency.
+He announced Canterbury earthquake-damage estimated at NZ$ 2 billion.
 [Later revised to NZ$ 4 billion].
 Not a good year for insurance companies.
 5 September 5.57pm.

 Content & pics Copyright Mark JS Esslemont.